prawnsgamers/prawnsgamers.github.io/prawns/Rules.md

 link2path: /rules/
 ---

-NB: In these rules, small italic text is a caption, and any picture can be clicked on to display it as a full size image in another tab.
+NB: In these rules, italic text is a caption<!--, and ~~any picture can be clicked on to display it as a full size image in another tab~~ not yet, unfortunately-->.

 The Meaning Of Life
 ===================